Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Friendly, reserved, affectionate

-Pomapoos are a mixture of a Poodle and Pomeranian, and they are typically toy sized, with most reaching 15 pounds and 10 inches at the most.
+Pomapoos are a mixture of a Poodle and a Pomeranian, and they only weigh around 15 pounds and reach 10 inches tall.
 They are friendly dogs but may be somewhat reserved with strangers.
-They are typically affectionate with their people, though, and are likely to warm up to strangers with time.
-Often athletic and intelligent dogs, the Pomapoo is likely to be interested in participating in games and dog sports.
-This breed combination does have regular grooming needs.
+They are typically affectionate with their people and are likely to warm up to strangers with time.
+As an athletic and intelligent dog, the Pomapoo is likely to be interested in participating in games and dog sports.

 17. Boxerdoodle (Boxer x Poodle)